MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 Configure [activities](activities.md), [enrichment](enrichment-hub.md), or [relationships](relationships.md) to gain more insights about your customers.

-If you already configured activities, enrichment, or relationships, or if you defined segments, they'll be processed automatically to use the latest customer data.
+If you already configured activities, enrichment, or segments, they'll be processed automatically to use the latest customer data.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]